 - STEP 3: Use Malwarebytes for Mac to remove “WARNING!
 MAC OS Is Infected” adware

-This step is needed if the site is showing the “WARNING!
-MAC OS Is Infected” pop-up will not allow you to close your browser.
+This step is needed if the “WARNING!
+MAC OS Is Infected” pop-ups will not allow you to close your browser.

 - On your keyboard, press the Command + Option + Escape keys simultaneously.
 This will open the “Force Quit” application window.